Boson - The Big Cat Sanctuary

 About Fishing Cats

-The Fishing Cat (Prionailurus viverrinus) is a medium-sized wild cat native to South and Southeast Asia primarily found in wetland habitats.
-These cats are uniquely adapted to a semi-aquatic lifestyle making them exceptional hunters.
+The Fishing Cat (Prionailurus viverrinus) is a remarkable medium-sized wild cat native to South and Southeast Asia, where it thrives in wetland habitats such as mangroves, rivers, and marshes.
+Unlike most cats, Fishing Cats are highly adapted to life in and around water, making them skilled and confident hunters.

 About Fishing Cats

-They are listed as Vulnerable on the IUCN Red List, this is due to habitat loss, wetland destruction and human-wildlife conflict.
-They are most commonly found in mangroves, marshes and riverine ecosystems across countries like India, Sri Lanka, Bangladesh and Thailand.
+Fishing Cats are currently listed as Vulnerable on the IUCN Red List due to widespread habitat loss, wetland destruction, and increasing human–wildlife conflict.
+They are most commonly found in mangroves, marshes, and riverine ecosystems across countries including India, Sri Lanka, Bangladesh, and Thailand.

 IUCN Red List Category Vulnerable(VU)